mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 It can be extensive, consisting of multiple files.
 To handle this large amount of text, it can be divided into smaller pieces called _chunks_.
 These chunks can be split in various ways, such as by paragraph, by page, or by the semantic meaning of the text.
 Each chunk can then be transformed into a single document and stored in a database.

-This will allow us to compare the question asked by a user with the text saved in the database.
+This will allow to compare the question asked by a user with the text saved in the database.
-In order to efficiently retrieve documents from the database, we need to find a reliable method to compare the meaning of the question with the meaning of the chunks we want to use.
+In order to efficiently retrieve documents from the database, it is need to find a reliable method to compare the meaning of the question with the meaning of the chunks to be used.
-To achieve this, we can create [_embeddings_](https://platform.openai.com/docs/guides/embeddings): the text is given to a mathematical model that will generate a multidimensional vector composed of hundreds of values between 0 and 1, effectively representing the meaning of the text.
+To achieve this, [_embeddings_](https://platform.openai.com/docs/guides/embeddings) can be created: the text is given to a mathematical model that will generate a multidimensional vector composed of hundreds of values between 0 and 1, effectively representing the meaning of the text.
-Then, we will save the generated embeddings in the database along with the chunk of text used to create them.
+Then, these embeddings will saved in the database along with the chunk of text used to create them.

-By doing this, whenever our chatbot receives a question, we can:
+By doing this, whenever our chatbot receives a question, it is possible to:

-- Generate embeddings of our question.
+- Generate embeddings from the question.
 - Search the database for documents with embeddings that are similar in meaning to the embeddings of the question.
 - Retrieve the matched documents and use their text to ensure that the chatbot provides an appropriate answer.

 OpenAI has several [embedding models](https://platform.openai.com/docs/guides/embeddings/embedding-models) (that can be also deployed using [Azure AI Foundry](https://oai.azure.com/)), and MongoDB proposes the [Vector Search Index](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/) to efficiently search in a database for documents where embeddings are similar in meaning to our question.

-Since embeddings are stored in a database, we do not need to generate them every time we need to run the service.
+Since embeddings are stored in a database, it is not required to generate them every time the service starts or a question is asked.
 However they should be replaced with new embeddings when the documents (e.g. our the internal documentation of our product) receive important updates.
 There are several methods to generate these embeddings.

 If the documentation is available on a website, the most common and straightforward approach is to perform [web scraping](https://en.wikipedia.org/wiki/Web_scraping).